prathmeshgondkar/HVAC-Cooling-Load-Design-Office-Project/README.md

 Design a full HVAC system with:
 - Manual and Excel-based room-by-room cooling load calculation
 - Duct design and fan selection
-- Equipment sizing using psychrometric chart
+- Equipment sizing using the psychrometric chart
-- Practical assumptions based on ASHRAE Handbook
+- Practical assumptions based on the ASHRAE Handbook

 ## 🏢 Room Coverage
 - Conference Room